 Location: Offshore Near the Dutch Antilles

-We left Bonaire this morning and a lot of us were still a bit sleepy after an excellent night out.
+We left Bonaire this morning, and a lot of us were still a bit sleepy after an excellent night out.
 It was a late night in the cockpit listening to Henry on his guitar.
 Tina said, “I’m glad the first time you guys are seeing me cry is because of Henry’s guitar.

-One song in particular left everyone completely still and silent, reverent respect for what we had just heard.
+One song, in particular, left everyone completely still and silent, reverent respect for what we had just heard.
 Henry of Oregon, and Jack of Peaks Island, resident musicians, are bringing down the house.

-Now at sea again, the moon is bright and waxing, the swells are a little heavier and everyone is excited for the next few days of passage to Columbia when the swells may rise to fifteen feet.
+Now at sea again, the moon is bright and waxing, the swells are a little heavier, and everyone is excited for the next few days of the passage to Columbia when the swells may rise to fifteen feet.
 No one says they’re scared, and no one looks scared: we’re ready, confident, and friends with the ship that’s been taking good care of us.